henrywu2019/BentoML/docs/source/deployment/google_cloud_ai_platform.rst

        }

-The BentoML predict function `needs <https://cloud.google.com/ai-platform-unified/docs/predictions/custom-container-requirements#prediction>`__ to return a JSON Dict with the following structure:
+The Kappa predict function `needs <https://cloud.google.com/ai-platform-unified/docs/predictions/custom-container-requirements#prediction>`__ to return a JSON Dict with the following structure:
 .. code-block::

     {'predictions': PREDICTIONS}

-We define with the following bash command the BentoML Service:
+We define with the following bash command the Kappa Service:

 .. code-block:: bash